GrammAcc/linearmoney/documentation/md/linear_money_model.md

-For #1, the standard implementation based on Fowler's pattern associates a single amount with a single currency inside an object to ensure we are always aware of the concreteness of the numbers we are working with, but this is an incomplete data model because a concrete number is still just a number mathematically, so using an object-oriented approach to encapsulating the amount and currency together in one object requires us to conceptually strip the currency away before and reattach it after any calculation we perform on the monetary amount, which is additional logical overhead for
+For #1, the standard implementation based on Fowler's pattern associates a single amount with a single currency inside an object to ensure we are always aware of the concreteness of the numbers we are working with, but this is an incomplete data model because a concrete number is still only a number mathematically, so using an object-oriented approach to encapsulating the amount and currency together in one object requires us to conceptually strip the currency away before and reattach it after any calculation we perform on the monetary amount, which is additional logical overhead for